 In the default components of ratings assigned to individual obligations or instruments, the agency typically rates to the likelihood of non-payment or default in accordance with the terms of that instrument's documentation.
 In limited cases, Fitch may include additional considerations (i.e., rate to a higher or lower standard than that implied in the obligation's documentation).
 In such cases, the agency will make clear the assumptions underlying the agency's opinion in the accompanying rating commentary.

-Description of Fitch's Long-Term Corporate Finance Obligations Rating Scales
+Description of Fitch's Long-Term Corporate Finance Obligations Rating Scales unlikely to be adversely affected by foreseeable events.

 Fitch long-term obligations rating scales are as follows: